 The applicant is required to schedule an appointment with a Killgore Research Committee member from his/her college to discuss the proposal prior to submission; a list of Committee members is on page 1.
 Committee members and faculty advisors are to act as mentors to the applicants as they prepare their proposals.
 The Committee member that meets with the student is required to sign the proposal.
 The faculty advisor is required to provide a supporting narrative on the appropriate form provided and to sign page one of the student's research proposal.
-The faculty advisor's section is included after the list of committee members.
+The faculty advisor's form is included as a part of the "Proposal Cover Page" document.
 Faculty members may advise more than one student.
 If the faculty advisor is also a Killgore Research Committee member, the student should acquire the signature of the other Killgore Research Committee member from their college.